axfreeman/capitalism-9.0/readme.md

 ### Tech installation notes

 1. You need the Java Runtime environment (8 or later) and the latest JDK
 2. If you want to edit or compile the project, it works with the Eclipse IDE, the Eclipselink Plugins, and the JavaFX plugin.
 I haven't tried the project in other IDEs and I haven't tried a command-line build.
-So I'm not saying this is the only way to build it, but it's the only one I have tested
+So I'm not saying this is the only way to build it, but it's the only one I have tested.
+I haven't constructed a Maven or Ant build or any of the other standard things one is supposed to do as a Java programmer.
+I just ploughed ahead until it worked.
+One day I may go back and fix all this, but there's no real reason to, if someone else can do it.

 ## How does it work?